 There are many ways to back up your data, from using an external drive to backing up those files on a remote server over the Internet.
 Here are the strengths and weaknesses of each:

 - Use a Cloud Storage Service: Backup purists will say this isn’t technically a backup method, but for most people, it serves a similar enough purpose.
 Rather than just storing your files on your computer’s hard drive, you can store them on a service like Dropbox, Google Drive, Microsoft OneDrive, or a similar cloud storage service.
 They’ll then automatically sync to your online account and to your other PCs.
 If your hard drive dies, you’ll still have the copies of the files stored online and on your other computers.
 Pros: This method is easy, fast, and in many cases, free, and since it’s online, it protects you against all types of data loss.
-Cons: Most cloud services only offer a few gigabytes of space for free, so this only works if you have a small number of files you want to back up.
+Cons: Most cloud services only offer a few gigabytes of space for free, so this only works if you have a small number of files you want to back up, or if you’re willing to pay for extra storage.
+Depending on the files you want to back up, this method can either be simpler or more complicated than a straight-up backup program.

-While backup programs like CrashPlan and cloud storage services like Dropbox are both online backups, they work in fundamentally different ways.
-Dropbox is designed to sync your files between PCs, while CrashPlan and similar services are designed to backup large amounts of files.
-CrashPlan will keep multiple copies of different versions of your files, so you can restore the file exactly as it was from many points in its history.
-And, while services like Dropbox are free for small amounts of space, CrashPlan’s low price is for as big a backup as you want.
+While backup programs like Backblaze and cloud storage services like Dropbox are both online backups, they work in fundamentally different ways.
+Dropbox is designed to sync your files between PCs, while Backblaze and similar services are designed to backup large amounts of files.
+Backblaze will keep multiple copies of different versions of your files, so you can restore the file exactly as it was from many points in its history.
+And, while services like Dropbox are free for small amounts of space, Backblaze’s low price is for as big a backup as you want.
 Depending on how much data you have, one could be cheaper than the other.

 One Backup Isn’t Enough: Use Multiple Methods